Citizen Charter of the Bank

 - (c) The Order of the Committee should be reviewed by another Committee headed by the Chairman / CEO and MD and consisting, in addition, of two independent directors of the Bank and the Order shall become final only after it is confirmed by the said Review Committee.

-In case any clarification is required on matters relating to customer service as given in Citizens Charter and for all complaint against working of branches, please contact the followings:
+Matters relating to customer service as given in Citizens Charter and for all complaint against working of branches, please contact the followings: Redressal of Grievances of Customers.

 Redressal of Grievances of Customers